simon-void/blog_void2unit/content/post/no-builder-in-kotlin.md

             .setPassword("12324")
             .build();
 ```
-As you can see, we no longer have to provide the parameters we don't have values for, and it's immediate apparent that you didn't confuse the order of parameters.
+As you can see, we no longer have to provide the parameters we don't have values for, and it's immediately clear that you did not confuse the order of parameters.
 It's definitely progress.

 **Side note: If you're very concerned about securing that you don't mix up usernames and passwords, you can use wrapper types.**
-After all your organisation might give out usernames like "1234" and allow passwords like "a_schmidt".
+After all your organization might give out usernames like "1234" and allow passwords like "a_schmidt".
 With Lombok's help, this would look like

 ```java
 @Value